-- The school site council is correctly constituted, and was formed in accordance with district governing board policy and state law. - The school site council reviewed its responsibilities under state law and district governing board policies, including those board policies relating to material changes in the school plan requiring board approval. - The school site council sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply): - School Advisory Committee for State Compensatory Education Programs - English Learner Advisory Committee - District English Learner Advisory Committee - Community Advisory Committee for Special Education Programs - Gifted and Talented Education Program Advisory Committee - Other (list) - The school site council reviewed the content requirements for school plans of programs. included in this scorecard, and believes all such content requirements have been met, including those found in district governing board policies and in the Local Improvement Plan. - 5.
+1. The school site council is correctly constituted, and was formed in accordance with district governing board policy and state law.
+2. , board policies, including those board policies relating to material changes in the school plai requiring board approval.
+3. The school site council sought and considered all recommendations from the following groups or committees before adopting this plan (Check those that apply): School Advisory Committee for State Compensatory Education Programs English Learner Advisory Committee District English Learner Advisory Committee Community Advisory Committee for Special Education Programs Gifted and Talented Education Program Advisory Committee Other (list) 4.
+4. included in this scorecard, and believes all such content requirements have been met, included in this scorecard, and believes all such content requirements have been met, including those found in district governing board policies and in the Local Improvement Plar 5.
 This score card is based upon a thorough analysis of student academic performance.
-The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance. - 6.
-This score card was adopted by the school site council on: - 7.
-Our site has a process and budget for replacing lost or damaged textbooks as well as a process for managing - a. textbooks to ensure that each student has standards-aligned textbooks or other required instructional materials - b. to use in class or to use at home in order to complete required homework assignments.
+The actions proposed herein form a sound, comprehensive, coordinated plan to reach stated school goals to improve student academic performance.
+6. This score card was adopted by the school site council on: 7.
+Our site has a process and budget for replacing lost or damaged textbooks as well as a • process for managing a. textbooks to ensure that each student has standards-aligned textbooks or other required instructional materials b. to use in class or to use at home in order to complete required homework assignments. ۰ and a di Απ ested: Pri nted name of school principal Signature of school principal Date Dri nted name of SSC chairperson Signature of SSC chairperson Date i inite a traine of 000 citali person orginature or ooc crialiperson Date